A beautiful thing happened a couple weeks ago.

-The southwestern chicken salad is my ultimate favorite salad of all time.
+The southwestern salad is my ultimate favorite salad of all time.
 Back when Mr. Crumbs and I didn’t have kids and spent way too much eating out at restaurants?
-I always ordered this salad.
+I always ordered a version of southwest salad.

 And if it was topped with a bit of buffalo ranch dressing?